 Vernon’s Texas Statutes Annotated, 1925-current

-The Sayles name was dropped from the now familiar “Vernon’s black statutes”, so named for its black binding.
+Often referred to as “Vernon’s black statutes”, so named for its black binding and original publisher.
 Vernon published the Texas statutes for 40 years before being absorbed by the West Publishing Company in 1969, but the statutes are still known by this nickname.
 Current statutes available in the South Reading Room.
 Request prior versions at the reference desk.
-1987-current available via Westlaw.
+1987-current available at library computers via Westlaw.

 Vernon’s Centennial editions, 1936-1974